 Immediate Advocacy Success Stories

-Concerns About Care at the Hospital Regarding a Patient’s PICC Line
+Concerns About Care at the Hospital

 A Medicare beneficiary contacted KEPRO with concerns about his care at the hospital when his peripherally inserted central catheter (PICC) line pulled out.
-The hospital did not have anyone to address the situation, so he was placed in observation until the PICC line could be replaced.
+The hospital did not have anyone to address the situation, so he was placed on observation status until the PICC line could be replaced.
 He had been in the hospital all weekend, requested to leave, and was told he could not leave.
 He did not feel it was necessary for him to be in the hospital and requested that no charges be billed because there was no one available to address his situation.

-Concerns about Durable Medical Equipment
+Concerns About Durable Medical Equipment